José Donoso

 photo credits: Wikimedia Commons

 José Manuel Donoso Yáñez (5 October 1924 – 7 December 1996), known as José Donoso, was a Chilean writer, journalist and professor.
 He lived most of his life in Chile, although he spent many years in self-imposed exile in Mexico, the United States and Spain.
-Although he had left his country in the sixties for personal reasons, after 1973 he said his exile was also a form of protest against the dictatorship of Augusto Pinochet.
-He returned to Chile in 1981 and lived there until his death.
+Although he stated that he had left Chile in the 1960s for personal reasons, after 1973 his exile was also a form of protest against the dictatorship of Augusto Pinochet.
+He returned to Chile in 1981 and lived there until his death in 1996.
 Donoso is the author of a number of short stories and novels, which contributed greatly to the Latin American literary boom.
-His best known works include the novels Coronación (Coronation), El lugar sin límites (Hell Has No Limits) and El obsceno pájaro de la noche (The Obscene Bird of Night).
-His works deal with a number of themes, including sexuality, the duplicity of identity, psychology, and a sense of dark humor.
+His best known works include the novels Coronation, Hell Has No Limits (El lugar sin límites), and The Obscene Bird of Night (El obsceno pájaro de la noche).
+His works are known for their dark sense of humor and themes including sexuality, the duplicity of identity, and psychology.
 Source: Wikipedia (en)